turbot/steampipe-plugin-azure/docs/tables/azure_monitor_activity_log_event.md

+---
+title: "Steampipe Table: azure_monitor_activity_log_event - Query Azure Monitor Activity Log Events using SQL"
+description: "Allows users to query Activity Log Events in Azure Monitor, providing insights into the operation logs and changes made in Azure resources."
+---

-# Table: azure_monitor_activity_log_event
+# Table: azure_monitor_activity_log_event - Query Azure Monitor Activity Log Events using SQL

-Azure Monitor Activity Log is a service in Microsoft Azure that provides insights into the operations that have been performed on resources in your Azure subscription.
-It captures a comprehensive set of data about each operation, including who performed the operation, what resources were involved, what operation was performed, and when it occurred.
-This information is crucial for auditing, compliance, and troubleshooting purposes.
+Azure Monitor Activity Log Events is a feature within Microsoft Azure that provides insights into the operational activities within your Azure resources.
+It enables you to categorize and analyze data about the status, event severity, and operations of your Azure resources.
+Azure Monitor Activity Log Events helps you stay informed about the activities and operations happening in your Azure environment.

+## Table Usage Guide

+The `azure_monitor_activity_log_event` table provides insights into the operational activities within Azure Monitor.
+As a system administrator or a DevOps engineer, explore event-specific details through this table, including event category, event initiation, and associated metadata.
+Utilize it to uncover information about events, such as those related to service health, resource health, and administrative operations.

 **Important notes:**
 - This table can provide event details for the previous 90 days.
 - For improved performance, it is advised that you use the optional qual `event_timestamp` to limit the result set to a specific time period.
 - This table supports optional quals.
 Queries with optional quals are optimized to use Monitor Activity Log filters.
 Optional quals are supported for the following columns: